block-core/blockcore-wallet/NOTES.md

 ## Action Process

 Web Apps auto-load the `provider.ts` when user have the extension installed.
-This makes "blockcore" available globally through globalThis.blockcore.
+This makes "blockcore" available globally through `globalThis.blockcore`.

 `content.ts` is responsible for injecting the `provider.ts` into the web app.